nxsudarshan/javascript-server/12FACTOR-APP.md

   Execute the app as one or more stateless processes.
 Data that must be persistent should be stored in a stateful backing service.

+  **7. Prot Binding**

+  Use port binding to export services.

+  **8. Concurrency**

+  Scale out apps horizontally, not vertically.

+  **9. Disposability**

+  Use fast startups and graceful shutdowns to maximize robustness.

+  **10. Parity**

+  Facilitate continuous deployment by ensuring that development, staging, and production environments are as similar as possible.

+  **11. Logs**

+  Treat logs as event streams.
+Logs should not be concerned with routing or storing the app’s output.